Reading time – around 10 mins

-It’s one we’re going to be pointing people to read through before they take the leap, as there is much more to aircraft detailing than turning up at an airport with a jetwash and machine polisher, knocking on doors to see if anyone wants their plane washed…
+It’s one we’re going to be pointing people to read through before they attempt to move forward, as there is much more to aircraft detailing than turning up at an airport with a jetwash and machine polisher, knocking on doors to see if anyone wants their plane washed…

-We have not, and never will say that training alone gives you a business.
-It gives you the skills to complete the tasks necessary for business, cuts your mistakes and learning curve massively, and guides you on what mistakes to avoid and the techniques to use, from experienced professionals.
+We have not, and never will, say that training alone gives you a business.
+It gives you the skills to complete the tasks necessary for business, massively reduces your mistakes and learning curve, and guides you on which mistakes to avoid and the techniques to use, all from experienced professionals.

-We support every single student that comes through our doors for as long as they ask for it, but a huge amount of the work in this sector will fall squarely on how well you can sell your services, how confident you can make your clients, and how well you can fulfill not just the requirements of cleaning and servicing aircraft, but all the dross of building networks, maintaining records, and the paperwork that goes hand in hand with such a high prized business.
+We support every single student we teach for as long as they ask for it, however a huge amount of the work in this sector will fall squarely on how well you can sell your services, how confident you can make your clients, and how well you can fulfill not just the requirements of cleaning and servicing aircraft, but all the grind of building networks, maintaining records, and the paperwork that goes hand in hand with such a high prized business.

 So what does it entail?